Your Research Matters

 Notre Dame’s founder, Father Sorin, famously wrote that Notre Dame would be a powerful force for good in the world.
 We see evidence every day that he was right.
 Our graduate students and alumni are contributing research that matters in powerful and unique ways, every single day.

-The Graduate School has four divisions — engineering, humanities, science, and social sciences — as well as programs in the Keough School of Global Affairs, totalling over 30 departments and programs that offer master’s or doctoral degrees.
+The Graduate School offers advanced programs in the colleges of arts and letters, engineering, and science, the Keough School of Global Affairs, and most recently, doctoral programs in the Mendoza College of Business, totaling over 30 departments and programs that offer master’s or doctoral degrees.
 There are over 2,500 graduate students, from all fifty states and over 100 nations, and more than 200 postdoctoral fellows at Notre Dame.
-The Graduate School is led by the Dean of the Graduate School, who is also a member of the faculty and a Vice President and Associate Provost.
-A team of Associate Deans and a dedicated staff work in partnership with the colleges and departments to to prepare students to become future academic or professional leaders, to enter the arena of public discourse on pressing contemporary issues, to contribute to a life-affirming understanding of our world, and to embody the call of our founder Father Sorin to be a force for good.
+The Graduate School is led by the dean of the Graduate School, who is also a member of the faculty and a vice president and associate provost.
+A team of associate deans and a dedicated staff work in partnership with the colleges and departments to prepare students to become future academic or professional leaders, to enter the arena of public discourse on pressing contemporary issues, to contribute to a life-affirming understanding of our world, and to embody the call of our founder Father Sorin to be a force for good.